-'''

-import Modelica.Units.SI;

-partial model BaseProperties "Interface of medium model"

-parameter Boolean preferredStates = false;

-constant Integer nXi "Number of independent mass fractions";

-InputAbsolutePressure

-p;

-InputSpecificEnthalpy

-h;

-InputMassFraction

-Xi[nXi];

-SI.Temperature

-Τ;

-SI.Density

-d;

-SI.SpecificInternalEnergy u;

-connector InputAbsolutePressure = input SI.AbsolutePressure;

-connector InputSpecificEnthalpy = input SI.SpecificEnthalpy;

-connector InputMassFraction = input SI.MassFraction;
+''' connector InputAbsolutePressure = input SI.AbsolutePressure; connector InputSpecificEnthalpy = input SI.SpecificEnthalpy; connector InputMassFraction = input SI.MassFraction; end BaseProperties; '''

-end BaseProperties;

-'''

-The model BaseProperties together with its use in derived classes and as component relies on a special design pattern defined below.
+The use of connector here is a special design pattern.
 The variables p, h, Xi are marked as input to get correct equation count.
 Since they are connectors they should neither be given binding equations in derived classes nor when using the model.
-The design pattern, which is used in this case, is to give textual equations for them (as below); using connect-equations for these connectors would be possible (and would work) but is not part of the design pattern.
+The design pattern is to give textual equations for them (as below); using connect-equations for these connectors would be possible (and would work) but is not part of the design.